North America

 Languages

 The three major official languages of North America are of European origin, brought by settlers in the 16th century.
-In Canada, French and English are spoken; in the US, English is the main language, with large Spanish-speaking areas in the southwest; Mexicans are Spanish-speaking; while the Caribbean islands use French, English, and Spanish as well as the hybrid Creole tongues.
+In Canada, French and English are spoken; in the US, English is the main language, with large Spanish-speaking areas in the southwest; Mexicans are Spanish-speaking, while the Caribbean islands use French, English, and Spanish as well as the hybrid Creole tongues.
 In isolated areas, languages of the indigenous peoples still exist, such as Inuit in the far north of the continent.

 North American resources